 Father’s Day is fast approaching, and we can think of nothing sweeter to gift (other than a cooking class, of course), than a set of cedar planks AND a grilled salmon steak.
 Chef Jamie cooked this recipe up when we asked her for a series of easy and quick grilling tips.
-If you are lucky enough to have a lemon tree in your yard, use those leaves in place of the bay leaves in the recipe.Print this recipe
+If you are lucky enough to have a lemon tree in your yard, use those leaves in place of the bay leaves in the recipe.Print Recipe Pin Recipe

 - Soak the plank for about 1-2 hours in fresh cold water.
 Turn your grill on.

 - Rinse the salmon.
 If you have fragrant leaves, line the cedar plank with the leaves, then put the salmon (skin side down) on top of the bed of leaves.
 Season with salt and pepper, then artfully place the thin slices of lemon on the fish.